rach7777/monax-may/content/explainers/legal_engineering.md

 # Monax Legal Engineering

-At its simplest, legal engineering is writing [smart contracts](/explainers/smart_contracts/) that execute legal rights and responsibilities.
-Previously, such rights and responsibilities were enshrined in prose documents and performed by people.
-However, many contractual rights and responsibilities, especially in today's increasingly data-driven world, can be represented in code and processed by computers, which improves adherence and enhances performance.
+At its simplest, legal engineering is the practice of writing [smart contracts](/explainers/smart_contracts/) that automate legally-enforceable rights and obligations.

+Usually, legal rights and obligations are set out in "dumb" paper documents which must be read and interpreted, and acted on, by people.
+This takes a lot of time and effort.
+In today's increasingly data-driven world, it makes much more sense for contractual obligations to be represented in code and processed at least in part by computers - improving adherence, easing compliance, and automating performance.

 ## Blockchains are legaltech

 The advent of distributed ledger technology, including blockchains, has enabled writing smart contracts that can execute the terms of a contract, make decisions, store information, and interact with other smart contracts.
 For a more in-depth explanation of  smart contracts, please see our [explainer](/explainers/smart_contracts/).

+At Monax, "legal engineering" means writing smart contracts that leverage the capabilities of blockchain technology to automate complex legal transactions, resulting in greater efficiency and lower transaction costs.
+Use-cases we have seen pursued include automating the gatherng of evidence, management of money and property, tracking ownership of property or automating property registers, and automating audit or trade and supply chain finance.
+Indeed almost any financial standard can be modelled in smart contracts (SWIFT, for example, built [several prototypes](https://www.swift.com/insights/press-releases/swift-examines-application-of-financial-business-standards-to-distributed-ledger-technology-and-smart-contracts), including a bond and ISO 20022 messaging, with our software).

-At Monax, legal engineering means writing smart contracts that leverage the capabilities of the technology to automate complex legal transactions and realize synergies from improved adherence, enhanced performance, greater efficiency, and lower transaction costs.
-Use case applications of smart contracts include evidence, money, property, ownership, affidavit, audit, trade, tracking and registry, underscoring the point that smart contracts are legal tech.
-Smart contracts can enable breakthrough use cases like true delivery-versus-payment in securities settlement and sorely needed trade finance models like reliable invoice tracking and letters of credit.
-To build these and other complex use cases takes legal engineering.
+Some people call this "fintech."
+We think these usecases actually show that smart contracts and the blockchains that run them are _legal tech._ Smart contracts allow breakthrough use cases like true delivery-versus-payment in securities settlement and sorely needed trade finance processing like reliable invoice tracking and letters of credit.
+To build these and other complex use cases requires engineers who understand the formal requirements of transactional law which governs these types of transactions.
+Hence, legal engineering.

 ## Law and code, evolving together

-Smart contract solutions with pre-existing legal contexts, like financial, insurance and commercial models, must work in harmony with existing law.
-Law provides many tools for creating instruments to achieve commercial intention, for example, contracts and the means to enforce them.
+Smart contract solutions with pre-existing legal contexts, like financial, insurance and commercial models, must comply fully with existing laws.
+This is not a principle all blockchain (particularly cryptocurrency) startups are necessarily committed to.
+For the legal engineers at Monax, however, using blockchains in a legally correct way is foundational.

+Legal systems provide many tools for achieving people's commercial intention with certainty, for example, contract law.

 Today the law is evolving at global scale, in code.
 Interoperable systems, rather than dark data pools, are the commercial information models of the future.
 Legal systems do not evolve at the same pace as technology; to ensure that your encoded agreements will be recognized by courts today, we recommend Dual Integration.
 For more on Dual Integration, see our brief explainer.

 ## Enabling humans to make decisions and commitments today

 With careful prospective legal engineering, entities can create smart contract relationships in code that self-execute contractual intent while functioning within broader commercial realities.

 Legal engineering smart contracts means configuring reliable future events in code, enabling humans to make decisions and commitments today.
 In order to serve industrial needs, smart contracts must be built by a team with deep understanding of coding systems and legal systems, as well as the vision to put it together.
 Monax legal engineers are experienced lawyers and developers with the technical know-how to bring smart contract use cases to life.